sammy-lord/blog-posts/Why I switched to Chromebook.md

 ## ROBLOX Compatibility

 As a ROBLOX enthusiast, compatibility was a big deal for me.
-Luckily, Chromebooks now support ROBLOX through the Play Store, allowing me to dive into my favorite games and development projects without hassle.
+Luckily, Chromebooks now support ROBLOX through the Play Store and the Crostini Linux Virtual Machine, allowing me to dive into my favorite games and development projects without hassle.
 Whether I'm creating new experiences or enjoying games made by others, my Chromebook handles it all with ease.

 ## Linux and Android App Compatibility